1. What if I live in one school area, but attend a different school by variance?

 4. I have 3 players playing In-house baseball.
 Is there any discount?

 As a policy, the Burnsville Athletic Club no longer allows a “family plan” discount.
-You can however receive a partial exemption for the fundraiser.

 5. I forgot to sign up before the deadline, now what?